intercom/minicom-public/README.md

 ```

 This will get you the foo site running at http://127.0.0.1:8008, the bar interface running at http://127.0.0.1:8009 and a webserver running at http://127.0.0.1:3000.

-## Your set-up task
-1. Run Foo at http://127.0.0.1:8008, verify that an alert with `Yay!
-Everything works` fires
-2. Run Bar at http://127.0.0.1:8009, verify that an alert with `Yay!
-Everything works` fires

-🥳 If those worked, well done!
-You're all set for the interview!

-🤔 If not, please let us know ahead of the interview.
-We want to make sure you have it all set up before the interview day.

 ## About this project